Beuth-Erdelt/DBMS-Benchmarker/README.md

 Reports are generated per query, that is one for each entry in the list in the `QUERY_FILE`.
 The latex survey file contains all latex reports, that is all [evaluations](#evaluation) for all queries.

+#### Generate evaluation

+If set to yes, an evaluation file is generated.
+This is a JSON file containing most of the [evaluations](#evaluation).
+It can be accessed most easily using the inspection class or the interactive dashboard.

 #### Debug